Setup Kubernetes 1.14 Cluster on CentOS 7.6

 Install Kubernetes packages

-In order to grab latest package for Kubernetes, we need to configure our yum repository.
-Copy and page below line of code to create new config file for Kubernetes yum repo.
+In order to grab the latest package for Kubernetes, we need to configure our yum repository.
+Copy and paste the page below line of code to create a new config file for Kubernetes yum repo.

 sudo bash -c 'cat <<EOF > /etc/yum.repos.d/kubernetes.repo